RZII/RZII.github.io/index.md

 Here is the list of CS-related courses I have taken.

 1. [APS 105](https://engineering.calendar.utoronto.ca/course/aps105h1), an introductory course in C language, from UofT.
+This was the very first CS course I had taken, and I enjoyed it quite a lot, the course content and the instructor Baochun Li were great.
-2. [Python for Everybody](https://www.py4e.com), an introductory course in Python, from UMich.
+2. [Python for Everybody](https://www.py4e.com), an introductory course in Python, taught by a professor from UMich.
+I did not enjoy it much because the nature of this course: for everybody, which stopped the course from going into depth.

 Here is the list of courses I am currently taking.